dannysu/hakyll-blog/posts/2015-12-11-best-ios-email-apps-for-privacy.markdown

 tags: iOS, Apple, iPhone, iPad, Email, Gmail, FastMail, Dispatch, Spark, Outlook, Boxer, CloudMagic
 ---
 **UPDATE**: FastMail wrote about how they [sanitise emails][32] to protect their users.
-I encourage all email app developers to read it and do it properl, while maintaining good layout and readability.
+I encourage all email app developers to read it and do it properly, while maintaining good layout and readability.

 ---